 Here’s how to get started with Pinterest ads for your decorative concrete services:

 - Set up a Pinterest business account.
 Go to business.pinterest.com and follow the setup instructions.
-A business account differs from a personal account in that you can get access to analytics, create an optimized profile for your business brand and enable advertising capabilities you’ll need to run ads.
+A business account differs from a personal account in that you can get access to analytics, create an optimized profile for your business brand and also enable advertising capabilities you’ll need to run ads.

 - Once you’ve created your business account, you can go to ads.pinterest.com or simply look for the plus sign on the top right to create your campaign.